 Mark Junge: I mean, that's almost like poetry!

-LeaKae Weston: Thank you.
+LeaKae Roberts: Thank you.
 Thank you for having me.

-The photo of LeaKae Roberts Weston is by Wyoming State Archives.
+- The photo of LeaKae Roberts was provided by her.
 Used with permission and thanks.